 But why was the shift so drastic and widespread?

-Because Apple had the ability to send a push notification to millions of people to update their phone.
+Because Apple had the ability to send a push notification to millions of people to update their phones.
 Within days people’s visual frame of reference changed.
-At first some resisted the change but overtime it became familiar and appealing.
+At first, some resisted the change but over time it became familiar and appealing.
 Visuals are now judged through a whole new frame of reference.